lizathulya/SkyCast/README.md

 # SkyCast-🌦️ Predictive Analysis of Meteorological Events using Random Forest

 ## 📌 Overview
-This project applies machine learning (Random Forest) to predict meteorological events such as rainfall, storms, and temperature fluctuations.
+This project applies Random Forest model to predict meteorological events such as rainfall, storms, and temperature fluctuations.
 It demonstrates the complete pipeline of **data preprocessing → model training → evaluation → deployment via a Streamlit app.**

 ---